Resource Conservation and Recovery Act

 - Corrective Measures Study/Feasibility Study (CMS/FS)A study conducted by the facility owner/operator to identify and evaluate alternative remedies (i.e., cleanup options) to address contaminant releases at a site. to develop and evaluate alternatives that can be used to address the contamination.
 Visit the CMS/FS page to learn more about the CMS/FS process.

-- Final Remedy Selection, in which DTSC formally documents and selects a final cleanup strategy after considering and responding to the public comments received.
+- Final Remedy Selection, in which DTSC and DOI formally documents and selects a final cleanup strategy after considering and responding to the public comments received.

-- Corrective Measures ImplementationOnce a remedy has been selected, the facility enters the Corrective Measures Implementation phase of corrective action.
-During the Corrective Measures Implementation, the owner/operator of the facility implements the chosen remedy. of the selected remedy includes the design, construction, and operation of the proposed remedy.
+- Corrective Measures/Remedial Action ImplementationOnce a remedy has been selected, the facility enters the Corrective Measures Implementation phase of corrective action.
+During the Corrective Measures Implementation, the owner/operator of the facility implements the chosen remedy. of the selected remedy includes the design, construction, and operation of the selected remedy.
+Visit the Corrective Measure/Remedial Action Implementation page of this website to obtain more information.

 - Corrective Action Certification, which deems the action complete when all remedial action objectives are met.